 Medical Tourism in Mexico ranks in the top five medical tourism destinations world-wide.
-Its projected that over one million medical tourists from the United States and Canada visit Mexico each year for medical treatment.
+Its projected that over one million medical tourists from the US and Canada visit Mexico each year for low cost medical treatment.

 “More than 70 percent of Mexico’s US patients travel from the border states of California, Texas, or Arizona.
 Nearby patients from San Diego, Los Angeles, Phoenix, Tucson, Dallas, and Houston make the two- to six-hour trek across the border to their clinic of choice, stay a night or two in a hotel, and then drive back.”